Threats, Regulations, and Vendor Responses to Risks in the Cloud

 As more companies get comfortable with cloud services, trust and usage will go up, and that will inevitably attract the attention of cybercriminals.
 Although an increasing array of sensitive and confidential data is moving to cloud storage and processing, we expect that most businesses will continue to keep the crown jewels in their own data centers.
 This may actually increase risk.
 We believe that with deeper and broader security resources, public clouds are arguably more secure than private clouds.

-We discussed the future of cloud threats, regulations, and likely vendor responses with Intel Security thought leaders and distilled their ideas in the McAfee Labs 2017 Threats Predictions report.
+We discussed the future of cloud threats, regulations, and likely vendor responses with McAfee thought leaders and distilled their ideas in the McAfee Labs 2017 Threats Predictions report.
 Some of the top threats include continued risk from antiquated authentication systems, insufficient visibility into and control of cloud workloads, and ongoing regulatory challenges.

 Continued risk from antiquated authentication systems

 People and their passwords continue to be the most frequent vulnerability exploited in data breaches.
 Stealing credentials gives criminals seemingly legitimate access to systems, often undetected by security defenses.
 Stealing credentials for cloud systems, especially those of administrators, can enable access to hundreds or thousands of customer databases and workloads.
 We expect targeted attacks against cloud administration accounts to increase, whether through brute force, phishing, or other social engineering vectors.
 Security vendors will respond with new types of multifactor and biometric identification systems, expanding from fingerprints to other unique factors such as irises, faces, and heartbeats.

 Insufficient visibility into and control of cloud workloads